adr-h/kypow/README.md

 A valid "Query" as defined by this tool, is any **function** that:
    - is exported
    - calls Kysely's execute() | executeTakeFirst() | executeTakeFirstOrThrow()
+   - ideally only has a single responsibility
+     - (i.e: your function only executes a Kysely query, and does not perform file writing, sending HTTP requests, etc)
    - has simple parameters.
      - I.e, supported types for parameters include:
        - non-symbol primitives (boolean, int, string, bigint)